OasisLMF/GenerateDocs/src/sections/OED.rst

 within Oasis based modelling platforms.

 The `Oasis financial model (FM) <https://github.com/OasisLMF/ktools/blob/2ab2f9e864c2d77b91cc5c2ab1ced4a1aab0e595/docs/md/ FinancialModule.md#L4>`_ enables a wide variety of model developers to use one consistent financial model: it is a key part of the utility of the Oasis framework.
-However, it is important that financial fields in the exposure data correspond well with the financial model to enable the full scope of the financial model to be used.
-The OED has been designed from the outset to work well with, and enable the full functionality of, the Oasis FM.
+However, it is important that financial fields in the exposure data are populated correctly so they can be interpreted accurately in the FM.

 The OED also provides companies with a starting point for implementing a model-developer-independent exposure data repository, which is strategically beneficial as it prevents firms being locked in to any one particular model developer.